e271828e/Flight.jl/docs/notes/design/framework_spec.md

-and it is impossible here, not merely inconvenient: `comp` is the author's own immutable struct, and two fields holding the same immutable value are `===`-identical — the [§11.6](#116-paths-wiring-and-faces) argument — while carrying different `rates` keys, so the period is a fact about the *schedule position*, with nothing on the instance to hang a property on.
+and it is impossible here, not merely inconvenient: `comp` is the author's own immutable struct, and two fields holding the same immutable value are `===`-identical — the [§11.6](#116-paths-wiring-and-faces) argument — while carrying different `sample_times` keys, so the period is a fact about the *schedule position*, with nothing on the instance to hang a property on.
 The value must arrive through the call; the bundle field is where.)
 Author rule: **never store `Δt`, or any `Δt`-derived coefficient, as a component parameter** —